-This very interesting process involves 28 steps and is significant in that the blade is hardened 3 times.
-The complete operation is carried out by Mr. Ishikawa.
-In addition to this unique process, all of his knives are single beveled designs.
+This very interesting process involves 28 steps and is significant in that the blade is hardened three times.
+The entire operation is carried out by Mr. Ishikawa.
+In addition to this unique process, all of his knives are single-beveled designs.

 Location: Kami, Japan